I went to an author reading and only six people showed up, five others and me. Two were the organizers and one of them had to leave early. Yikes.

 I bought two of the author’s books at that author reading.

 How could I not?
 I felt sorry for the author.

-So why such a bad showing last night?
+So why such a bad showing at the author event last night?

 Here are the facts:

 - In our community in southern Oregon, it’s hard to get people to come out for any author readings.
 (It’s even hard to get them to come to parties.
 I don’t know why.
 Maybe because they are so happy and well adjusted and like staying home?)

 - Especially if it is 101 degrees outside and the week of July 4th.

 - Especially if the author is not well known.